 Clinical laboratories may develop and validate tests in-house and market them as a laboratory service; laboratory-developed tests must meet the general regulatory standards of the Clinical Laboratory Improvement Amendments.
-Nutrient/nutritional panel testing using urine and/or blood samples is offered (e.g., NutrEval FMV® and NutrEval Plasma® by Genova Diagnostics; micronutrient testing by SpectraCell) under the auspices of the Clinical Laboratory Improvement Amendments.
-Laboratories that offer laboratory-developed tests must be licensed by the Clinical Laboratory Improvement Amendments for high-complexity testing.
+Nutrient/nutritional panel testing using urine and/or blood samples is offered (eg, NutrEval FMV[®] and NutrEval Plasma[®] by Genova Diagnostics; micronutrient testing by SpectraCell) under the auspices of the Clinical Laboratory Improvement Amendments.
+Laboratory eveloped tests must be licensed by the Clinical Laboratory Improvement Amendments for high-complexity testing.
 To date, the U.S. Food and Drug Administration has chosen not to require any regulatory review of this test.